The Essential Guide to Commercial Gas for Restaurants

 Think of it this way: you wouldn't use a home oven to bake bread for 200 customers a day.
 In the same way, you can't use a domestic gas line to power your commercial kitchen.
 Let's break down the four main distinctions you need to know.

-Pressure and Flow Rate
+How Pressure and Flow Rates Differ

 The most significant difference between commercial and domestic gas is the pressure.
 A commercial gas supply operates at a much higher pressure to fuel powerful, heavy-duty appliances.
 This ensures that your six-burner range, convection ovens, and high-capacity deep fryers all receive a steady, powerful flow of gas to operate at peak performance, even during the busiest dinner rush.
 A standard residential line simply can't deliver that kind of volume or pressure, which would leave your equipment underperforming and your kitchen struggling to keep up.
 The system is built to handle the intense demands of professional cooking.

-Usage and Scale
+Comparing Usage and Kitchen Scale

 Domestic gas systems are designed for intermittent use—cooking a family meal, heating water for a shower, or running a furnace.
 Commercial gas, on the other hand, is built for constant, large-scale consumption.
 In a restaurant, gas appliances often run for hours on end, powering everything from griddles and charbroilers to industrial water heaters.
 This continuous, high-volume usage requires a more robust infrastructure to ensure reliability and safety.
 The entire system, from the pipes to the meters, is scaled to support the massive energy needs of a commercial foodservice operation and its extensive collection of restaurant equipment.